12 Jul Ten Questions With Glenn Mackintosh

 From the other side, I would invite Funakoshi Gichin (the founder of modern Karate) as I am a lifelong student of the martial arts, Steve Jobs as I’ve just read his auto-biography and he’s just such an interesting man, and Judy Garland as she was my first ever crush!
 This would make for a very full-on event, so I hope there would be drinks.

 Glenn Mackintosh is a facilitator on the Embrace You program.
 Embrace You has a 94% success rate.
 Want more time, energy, clarity, joy and fun?
-The next program starts in November.
-Join The Waitlist
+Join The Program!

 Download Glenn’s FREE e-book ‘The Missing Piece’ for 7 mindset hacks for eating, movement, weight, & body image.